This post may contain affiliate links. Please see my disclosure policy for details.

-All the crew are dead, including the Captain, but out the ship runs a huge black dog who makes its way up the 199 steps and over to Whitby Abbey.
+All the crew is drowned, including the Captain, but out the ship runs a huge black dog who makes its way up the 199 steps and over to Whitby Abbey.

 That Black Dog is a transformation of Count Dracula, a deadly vampire, who is then unleashed upon Whitby in England!

-1. Arrive into Whitby harbour by pirate ship
+1. Arrive at Whitby harbour by pirate ship

 But, a pirate boat ride through Whitby coast HAS to be done and it will give you the best view of where The Demeter landed on Whitby shores.